readysatoshi/bitcoinsignet/index.md

 ✅ Confirmed that the software version matches that of a recent stable release, and signed by the authors and developers.

-🚩 Never obtain a URL or app to a wallet software from someone else.
+🚩 Obtained a URL or app to a wallet software from someone else.

-🚩 Never download or use a wallet that someone else provides to you.
+🚩 Downloaded or using a wallet that someone else provides to you.

+🚩 The wallet is not an open source project.

+🚩 The open source project is recent with little or no activity

 ⚠️ This is not sufficient since your network can be compromised and the above checks can be faked.
 Follow up with step 2 and step 3 described below.